scarletks1214/selfie/README.md

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Architecture

+1. Authentication

-User signs in the app with google account in the first page.
+User signs in the app with google account on the first page.

+2. Taking a picture

-If signed in user takes a picture, it is uploaded to 'Selfie-Webapp' folder in google drive.
+If a signed-in user takes a picture, it is uploaded to 'Selfie-Webapp' folder in google drive.
-If non-signed in user takes a picture, it is downloaded to local.
+If non-signed in user takes a picture, it is saved in local.

+3. View taken pictures and gif generation

 Signed in user can see his pictures in the gallery page.

-The gallery page shows all the images in the 'Selfie-Webapp' folder of google drive.
+The gallery page shows all the pictures in the 'Selfie-Webapp' folder of google drive.
-Each gallery item is selectable and the user can generate a gif file with selected images.
+Each gallery item is selectable and the user can generate a gif file with selected pictures.
 User can select the gif size with small/medium/large option.
 A generated gif file is downloaded to local.

+4. Pages hierarchy

 The Selfies has 2 pages - Camera page and Gallery Page

-Camera page has camera component, auth buttons, and gallery button.
+Camera page has a camera component, auth buttons, and gallery button.

-The gallery page has a menu for generating gif files.
+Gallery page has a menu for generating gif files.

 ### How the app is built

 This web app is built with create-react-app.
-Webcam is required to take a picture.
+A webcam is required to take a picture.

-It uses react-html5-camera-photo and some material ui components for UI.
 The project uses [code spliting](https://reactjs.org/docs/code-splitting.html) for performance optimization.

-This app is deployed to [firebase](https://selfie-everyday-app.firebaseapp.com/)
+This app is deployed to [https://selfie-everyday-app.firebaseapp.com](https://selfie-everyday-app.firebaseapp.com/)

 ### `First Page`

 The first page includes google login/out buttons, camera, and gallery button.

 The taken picture can be saved as a jpg file on google drive or local according to logged in state.

 [Google APIs](https://developers.google.com/drive/api/v3/about-auth) are used to login with google account